- Coillte drops the masterplan for Portumna Forest Park.

 - Local lobby groups seek funding and ongoing engagement with Coillte.

-Community surveys collect almost 1100 responses between December 2023 and September 2025.
-Respondents support modest elements like biodiversity priorities and basic facility upgrades.
-Fifty-fivepc visit the park weekly or daily.
+A residents lobby group in Portumna has asked for upgrades to the forest park.
+Community surveys collected almost 1,100 responses between December 2023 and September 2025.
+Respondents supported modest elements like biodiversity priorities and basic facility upgrades.
+Of the local residents, 55pc say they visit the park daily.

-Locals push for small vital upgrades after the plan ends.
+Locals are pushing for small vital upgrades after the plan ends.
 Toilets remain unusable with a temporary pit-latrine installed.
 The original toilet block dates to before the park opens in 1978.
 Maedhbh Gordon calls for community involvement in funding and engagement with Coillte.

 Maedhbh Gordon shared “The world is falling apart at the moment, so the value of that forest park is so important.
 We want to be part of the conversation as we are living right beside the park.“